percona/pmm/docs/details/dashboards/dashboard-mysql-myisam-aria-details.md

 ## Aria Pagecache Blocks

 This graph shows the utilization for the Aria pagecache.
-This is similar to InnDB buffer pool graph.
+This is similar to InnoDB buffer pool graph.
 If you see all blocks are used you may consider increasing `aria-pagecache-buffer-size` (may need to decrease other buffers: `key_buffer_size`, `innodb_buffer_pool_size`, etc.)